-As with all interview questions, don’t be timid when responding to the question “What did you like most about your last job?”
-Keep your self-assuredness front and center to truly impress your interviewer.
+As with all interview questions, don't be timid when responding to the question.
+Put your self-assuredness front and center to truly impress your interviewer.

-Figuring out a response to “What did you like most about your last job?” is easy; follow the below examples for guidance on how to formulate a response.
+Figuring out a response to this question is easy; follow the below examples for guidance on how to formulate a response.